What is Sport Specific Training?

 Having 10 years of experience working with athletes and teams, I would personally define it as: training in a way that will improve athletic performance in sport while reducing the likelihood of sport-related injuries.

-Over the past 10 years, I’ve worked with several Collegiate and Professional Sports Teams.
+Over the years, I’ve worked with several Collegiate and Professional Sports Teams.
 And I’ll tell you- people either love Sport Specific Training or they hate it.
 There doesn’t really seem to be an in-between (so pick your side wisely).

 Why do some people not like Sport Specific Training?